abhayku2002/Iris-flower-classification-using-machine-learning/README.md

 PRAKASH KUMAR NAYAK	1AM21CI036  <br/>

-Machine learning is almost everywhere nowadays.
-It’s become more and more necessary day by day.
-From the recommendation of what to buy to recognizing a person, robotics, everywhere is machine learning.

 ## ABSTRACT <br>
 The project scope entails employing diverse machine learning algorithms on the Iris dataset to classify iris flower species. <br/>